confluentinc/ksql/docs/faq.rst

 Will KSQL work with a HTTPS Confluent Schema Registry?
 ======================================================

+Yes.
 KSQL can be configured to communicate with the Confluent Schema Registry over HTTPS.
 For more information, see :ref:`config-security-ksql-sr`.